common-fate/docs-archive/docs/approvals/configuration/custom-domain.md

 If you're domain is in AWS, go to [Route 53](https://console.aws.amazon.com/route53/home) and click 'Create record'

-If you wanted to host it on a sub-domain called `granted.mycompany.com` you would create a CNAME record with the following values:
+If you wanted to host it on a sub-domain called `testing.devcommonfate.com` you would create a CNAME record with the following values:

-- Name: `granted`
+- Name: `testing`
 - Type: `CNAME`
 - Value: `<randomId>.cloudfront.net` (this is the URL you received when you deployed Granted Approvals)